 07 Apr One Certainty In A World Of Uncertainty

-In the live events business, as we navigate our way through the profound changes brought about whilst we adapt to working with the current coronavirus situation, motivational speaker and former formula one executive and best-selling business author, Brian Sims, has some clear and concise thoughts about truly valuing the role of sales in every business – both now and as we build for a strong recovery.
+In the live events business, we are navigating our way through the profound changes brought about whilst we adapt to working with the current coronavirus situation.
+Motivational speaker, former formula one executive and best-selling business author, Brian Sims, has some clear and concise thoughts about truly valuing the role of sales in every business.
+This applies both now and as we build for a strong recovery.
 As well as being a highly accomplished inspirational speaker, Brian can currently offer a range of on line support.

 Throughout his career in F1 and international motorsport, Brian secured multi-million pound sponsorship deals with companies such as Fedex, Gillette and Marconi.
 He also founded the prestigious Motorsport Industry Association (MIA), gaining Government recognition of this world leading UK industry sector, in its own right.
-This year is the 25th Anniversary of The MIA and it has proved to be one of the most influential organisations within the global motorsport industry.
+This year is the 25th Anniversary of The MIA.
+It has proved to be one of the most influential organisations within the global motorsport industry.